raphw/byte-buddy/byte-buddy-gradle-plugin/README.md

 A custom can declare a constructor that can take arguments of type `File`, `BuildLogger` or a Gradle-specific `Logger` where the class file root directory or an appropriate logger is provided.
 It is also possible to supply an argument explicitly by specifying an argument in the plugin configuration.

+A plugin can be applied automatically if the plugin's containing jar file declares the plugin's name in the *META-INF/net.bytebuddy/build.plugins* file.

 The plugin offers the implementation of custom tasks, the `ByteBuddyTask` transforms classes within a folder and writes it to another folder while using Gradle's incremental build feature what requires Gradle 6 or later.
 The `ByteBuddySimpleTask` does not support incremental build but works from Gradle 2 on up whereas the `ByteBuddyJarTask` allows the transformation of a bundled jar file.
 Insight into the Byte Buddy plugins autoconfiguration can be found in the debug log.